Know a bit about water softeners, but wondering whether they’re useful enough to be worth the investment?

 The result?
 Reduced water flow, rust, and clogging.

-Installing a water softener system completely removes the hard minerals that are responsible for scale buildup.
-This means that no more scale will deposit in your plumbing, and no future damage will occur.
+One of the most obvious water softener benefits is the system’s ability to completely remove the hard minerals that are responsible for scale buildup.
+This means that no more scale deposits in your plumbing.

 If you want to get decades of good use out of your plumbing, you need a water softener.